 Penalties for Illegal Gun Possession in Texas

-Unless you are licensed to carry a hand gun, it is illegal for you to knowingly and intentionally carry any weapon when you are not on your own property.
-The penalty imposed depends on the weapon involved and where you were at the time of the offense, and you need a unlawful firearm possession attorney to help you.
+Unless you are licensed to carry a handgun, it is illegal for you to knowingly and intentionally carry any weapon when you are not on your own property.
+The penalty imposed depends on the weapon involved and where you were at the time of the offense, and you need an unlawful firearm possession attorney to help you.